parrt/AniML-java/README.md

 * Sorting is a huge bottleneck so choose perhaps 20 elements from the complete list associated with a particular node. make it a parameter.
 * Map dependent variable categories to 0..n-1 contiguous category encodings a priori; this lets us use a simple array for counting sets per category.
-* Don't need to sort actual data; you can divide a column of independent variables into those values that are less than and greater than equal to the split.
+* Don't need to sort actual elements; you can divide a column of independent variables into those values that are less than and greater than equal to the split.
 As you scan the column, can move values to the appropriate region.
-Hmm... still sounds like modifying the data but Jeremy claims that you can do this with one array holding the column values all the way through building a decision tree.
+Hmm... still sounds like modifying the elements but Jeremy claims that you can do this with one array holding the column values all the way through building a decision tree.
 * use min leaf size of like 20 (as it's about where t-distribution looks gaussian)
 * definitely use category probabilities when making ensemble classification; ok to average probabilities and pick one
 * don't worry about optimizations that help with creating nodes near top of tree; there are few of them. worry about leaves and last decision layer